mikeslattery/tunic/README.md

 ### Limitations

-* Currently, Tunic only installs [Linux Mint 64 bit](https://blog.linuxmint.com/?p=3832).
+* Currently, Tunic only installs official flavors of Ubuntu and Linux Mint.
 * We are working on testing Windows 7 and 8, MBR, and support for other Debian/Ubuntu based Linux distros.
 * Error handling needs improvement.

 ### What Tunic Does

+* Validates your system is compatible with Tunic.
-1. Asks all questions at beginning
+* Asks all questions at beginning  (so you don't have to babysit the install).
+* Offers to convert a MBR disk to UEFI.
-1. Offers full disk overwrite or dual boot arrangement.
+* Offers full disk overwrite or dual boot arrangement.
-1. If dual boot, shrink C: volume to make space for Linux.
-May require reboot.
+* If dual boot, shrink C: volume to make space for Linux.
+* Provides tools to assist with freeing up space for Linux.
+* Provides Linux Mint, Ubuntu and most official Ubuntu flavors.
-1. Download the Linux .iso file
+* Downloads the Linux .iso file for you.
-1. Install Grub with Secure Boot support
+* Installs Grub with Secure Boot support.
+* Calculates Linux equivalent values for your Windows locale and user account.
-1. Reboot and run the Ubiquity installer, automated
+* Reboots and runs the Ubiquity installer, automated.
+* If custom boot, will provide Ubuntu's Ubiquity partiton utility GUI.
-1. Reboot into Linux!
+* Reboots into your final installed Linux!

 ## Getting Started